 Health Benefits of Apple Cider Vinegar

 When it comes to apple cider vinegar, the list of purported health benefits is long and robust.
-Yet, how many of these are actually substantiated by science?
-For instance, many people swear by ACV for treatment of their heartburn, yet it was discovered that ACV can actually make heartburn worse when used long-term.
-How do you decide whether ACV is right for your diet in regards to health benefits?
+Yet, how many of these are substantiated by science?
+For instance, many people swear by ACV for treatment of their heartburn, yet it was discovered that ACV can make heartburn worse when used long-term.
+How do you decide whether ACV is right for your diet regarding health benefits?
 Here are a few science-substantiated health benefits of ACV to help you out!

 Kills Harmful Bacteria